 October 09th, 2018 – Researchers from Coimbra discover a new generation of polymers to eliminate bacteria in hospital environment

-The researching team, counting on the participation of Dr. Patrícia Mendonça, Dr. Jorge Coelho, Madson Santos (PhD student) and Dr. Arménio Serra from the group Polysyc, from the Faculty of Sciences and Technology of the University of Coimbra (FCTUC) have developed a new generation of polymers with antimicrobial properties, which constitutes a “further step” for the prevention of hospital infections.
+The researching team, counting on the participation of Dr. Patrícia Mendonça, Dr. Jorge Coelho, Madson Santos (PhD student) and Dr. Arménio Serra from the group Polysyc, from the Faculty of Sciences and Technology of the University of Coimbra (FCTUC) developed a new generation of polymers with antimicrobial properties, which constitutes a “further step” for the prevention of hospital infections.

 The scope of the discovery is the invention of an antibacterial coating (like a varnish) for application in health units, and the research group estimate that the new antimicrobial coating can enter in the commercial market in two or three years.